-The Scripps Cardiomyopathy and Cardio-Oncology Symposium is designed to provide a state-of-the-art, comprehensive, case-based curriculum that addresses important clinical topics relevant to cardiomyopathy and cardiovascular health of cancer survivors.
+The Scripps Cardiomyopathy and Cardio-Oncology Symposium is designed to provide a comprehensive, case-based curriculum that addresses important clinical topics relevant to cardiomyopathy and cardiovascular health of cancer survivors.
 Cardio-oncology is a growing field that has great importance as newly developed cancer treatments improve cancer survival rates but can be associated with cardiovascular toxicities.
-Similarly cardiac amyloidosis is a burgeoning disease with exciting new treatments.
-The program is intended for those involved in the care of patients with cardiomyopathies, diastolic heart failure, chemotherapy or radiation induced heart disease, pulmonary hypertension, and cardiomyopathy related arrhythmic diseases.
+Cardiac amyloidosis, a burgeoning disease with exciting new treatments will also be discussed.

 - Assess the risks of oncologic treatment-related cardiac dysfunction for patients who have undergone therapy for cancer.

-- Implement strategies for early detection, correction of cardiac risk factors, and close and long-term cardiac monitoring in order to reduce the effects of cardiotoxicity for patients who are at risk of cancer treatment-related cardiac dysfunction, including heart failure, valvular dysfunction and autonomic dysfunction.
+- Implement strategies for early detection, correction of cardiac risk factors, and close and long-term cardiac monitoring in order to reduce the effects of cardiotoxicity for patients who are at risk of cancer treatment-related cardiac dysfunction.

 - Discuss the latest diagnosis and treatment options available for cardiac amyloidosis.

 - Evaluate multi-modality imaging such as cardiac magnetic resonance (MR), echocardiography, and nuclear imaging including positron emission tomography (PET) scanning in the diagnosis and follow-up of cardiomyopathy.

 Scripps Health is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.